TodWulff/V2.2526_Config/README.md

 # V2.2526_Config (I am Brody)
 Repo for the Klipper Config directory of my Voron V2.4 (not v2.4r2) SN 2526, a 350^3 model built by ~MHz (myself) in 4Q21.
 Name: 'Brody'

+24Apr23:

+Ground through the klipper source and created wrappers for every identifiable organic klipper commands callable from user macros.
+Ended up having to roll back some due to logging recursion.
+Moved all previously wrapped firmware commands to their respective userWrap_blah.cfg.

+Refactored all config gcode such that G0 is employed for non-extruding move and G1 is employed for moves that include extrusion.

+Refactored _proc_start parameter passing to ensure that issue-imputing ', ", \", and \' were removed prior to calling _proc_start.

+Changed manner in which instantaneous and fast cpu_idle information was collected (using top) to enable calculating cpu utilization in a seemingly robust manner - tested across three different class hosts (Raspberry Pi 3B+ (Raspbian), Acer CXI/CXI2 (Debian 11), and an HP EliteDesk 800 G3 (Debian 11)).

+Employed use of a extra module I stumbled across when reading reddit posts when looking for something that would do exactly this.
+This: https://github.com/JeremyRuhland/klipper_network_status enables: https://i.imgur.com/ChF3R1p.png.
+With my having multiple printers emitting to a single telegram channel or sending alerts to a common sms recipient (my mobile device) then it help muh gray matter to know which printer is bitchin and how to connect to it moar quiker via vpn.
+Yes, I use static ips internally on my lan, but this will be useful, I posit.

+These configs are being structured to work on all of the hosts I have at my disposal.
+Next will be to ensure these work on Libre Computer's SBCs.
+But that will have to wait as I am departing this afternoon for a week long professional TDY.

 05APR23:

 (Because I am always looking for these:)